IAM β Identity & Access Management

 π§ͺ Practice Questionsβ

-C) Attach an IAM execution role to the Lambda function with S3 read permissions
+C) Attach IAM execution role with S3 read permissions

 β Answer & Explanation